 The Route: the SR39 starts in Morgex in the Aosta valley of Italy and climbs for 10.5km at an average of 9.8%.
 Top and tail the start and finish and you can have metric perfection of 10km at 10%.
 It’s also known as the Col d’Arpy.

 The Feel: the start passes a mineral water bottling plant, a cue to take drink because it’ll be harder in 30 seconds.
-The road passes a few houses and apartment blocks and the road kicks up to 10% and disappears into woodland.
+The road passes a few houses and apartment blocks, the road kicks up to 10% and disappears into woodland.
 The early slopes over 10% may tempt you into trying to overcome the gradient in the hope it’ll ease back but it never will.
 It’s relentlessly steep and for much of the way winds up through quiet woodland.

 The road has its share of graffiti including “in cima polenta a concia” daubed on a wall, a local high fat version of polenta promised to those who reach the top.
-It twists up through woodland of larches and pines and the road and trees have a tidy feel, presumably the trees block other vegetation and the road is well-maintained, wide and even, as if it’s a driveway to a swank golf course rather than mountain back road.
+It twists up through woodland of larches and pines and the road and trees have a tidy feel, as if it’s a driveway to a swank golf course rather than a back road.
 The forest often blocks the views of the valley below and the mountains above but on a hot day the San Carlo stays cool and shaded in the mornings.